 A MIG that is spread across multiple zones—a regional MIG—has the following limitations:

-- You can create up to 2,000 VMs.
-If you need more, contact support.
+- By default, you can create up to 2,000 VMs.
+If you need more, increase the size limit of your MIG or contact support.

 - You must select which zones are associated with a regional MIG when you create the MIG.
 After you choose specific zones during creation, you cannot change or update the zones later.
 But you can set the MIG's target distribution shape to specify how the group distributes its managed instances across the zones that you selected.